Generating Diverse Realistic Laughter for Interactive Art

 \subsection{Acknowledgements}

-We would like to thank Arnaud Roussel for his contributions to dataset processing and early MSG-GAN prototypes, as well as Isabelle Repelin, Isabelle Limoges, Martin Viau, Stephanie Quevillon, and Marie-Eve Babineau at the National Film Board of Canada for financial and project management support for this research.
+We want to thank Arnaud Roussel for his contributions to dataset processing and early MSG-GAN prototypes, as well as Isabelle Repelin, Isabelle Limoges, Martin Viau, Stephanie Quevillon, and Marie-Eve Babineau at the National Film Board of Canada for financial and project management support for this research.